 |Women's Basketball » News » Schedule » Roster » Coaches » Statistics|

 Brittney Ezell became the eighth head coach in the 45-year history of East Tennessee State University women’s basketball on May 8, 2013.
-The 2013-14 campaign will be Ezell's first leading the Lady Bucs after spending the last three seasons as the head coach at Belmont University in Nashville.
+The 2013-14 campaign was Ezell's first leading the Bucs after spending three seasons as the head coach at Belmont University in Nashville.

 In three years at Belmont, Ezell navigated the Bruins through their final two seasons as member of the Atlantic Sun Conference (2011-2012) and inaugural season in the Ohio Valley Conference (2013).